“So where are you from in the States?”

 The question was both carefully enunciated and heavily accented, owing to its owner’s Bavarian roots, and it began a conversation that profoundly affected my life.

 I was in south-central Germany, sitting across the table from the CEO of a premium firearms manufacturer and eating lunch on his dime.
-The trip was on his dime, too, as was the straight-pull, bolt action rifle bearing his brand that I’d recently picked up from a local dealer.
-I’d won a writing contest cosponsored by the firearm manufacturer and a well-known website and was thoroughly enjoying the prize package.
+The trip was on his dime, too, as was the straight-pull, bolt action rifle bearing his brand that I’d recently picked up from a stateside dealer.
+I’d won a writing contest cosponsored by the firearm manufacturer and a well-known website and I was thoroughly enjoying the prize package.

 We were eating that afternoon in the private restaurant on the firearm manufacturer’s campus, surrounded by the taxidermied trophies taken on exotic hunts the world over.
-Red stag and roe deer skulls hung on every wall, and the full body mount of a leaping Ibex stood next to the table where we sat.
+Red stag and roe deer skulls hung on every wall, and the full body mount of a leaping Alpine Ibex stood next to the table where we sat.

 “And where exactly is Oklahoma?”